-NVTA publishes monthly memos and newsletters as an on-going, proactive dissemination of service information and to cultivate public relations.
-These publications contain articles and features of current issues and projects.
+NVTA publishes monthly memos and newsletters regularly updates its website as an on-going, proactive dissemination of service information and to cultivate public relations.
+These publications These updates contain articles and features of current issues and projects.
 Moreover, they serve as a valuable information tool to present transportation planning to the public.